 In conclusion, traditional Chinese acupuncture tends to reduce frequency of vasospastic attacks with its severity and paresthesia in primary RD but the effects may not be long-lasting.
 Therefore, acupuncture needs to be done minimum for two months.
-Evidently, the effectiveness of medical acupuncture is comparable to that described for CCBs especially nifedipine but acupuncture is not linked with any side-effects [4].
+Evidently, the effectiveness of medical acupuncture with better safe clinical profile is comparable to that described for CCBs especially nifedipine which is associated with adverse effects [4].
 We illustrate the efficacy of medical acupuncture in Raynaud's phenomenon by two clinical cases seen in different settings, in addition to third case treated with partial improvement by a number of treatments but finally responded successfully to rituximab.